dart-archive/www.dartlang.org/src/site/tools/dartdocgen/index.markdown

 ### View docs locally {#view-locally}

-Here is a simple example of using docgen to generate, and then serve, the generated docs to the viewer.
+Here is a simple example of using dartdocgen to generate, and then serve, the generated docs to the viewer.

 {% prettify sh %}
-docgen --serve .
+dartdocgen --serve .
 {% endprettify %}

 After generating the documentation,